google/go-cloud/internal/website/content/howto/server/_index.md

 The Go CDK `server` package affords a hook for you to define health checks for your application and see the results at `/healthz/readiness`.
-Health checks are an imortant part of application monitoring.
+Health checks are an important part of application monitoring.

 Because each application may have a different definition of what it means to be "healthy", you will need to define a concrete type to implement the `health.Checker`